 A driver licence is desirable but not mandatory.

 Priority consideration will apply to Victorian Public Service (VPS) employees who apply through the Jobs Skills Exchange (JSE) platform.
 If you are a current VPS employee, please ensure the JSE link is used for all internal applications.

-The department is committed to providing and maintaining a working environment which is safe and without risk to the health of its employees consistent with the department's obligations under the Occupational Health and Safety Act 2004 (Vic).
-Therefore, there is a requirement that all DJCS employees be fully vaccinated against COVID-19 in order to undertake duties outside of their homes.
+The department is no longer required to review or collect candidates COVID-19 vaccination information as part of the recruitment process.
+The department is continuously committed to providing and maintaining a working environment which is safe and without risk to the health of its employees consistent with the department's obligations under the Occupational Health and Safety Act 2004 (Vic).

 |Location:||Melbourne - Western Metro|